koolwebdezign/natural-language-processing/data-mining.md

 ## [6] "There was a certain amount of scoffing going around a few years ago when the NFL decided to move the draft from the weekend to prime time -- eventually splitting off the first round to a separate day."
 ```

+### Inspect for Length of Datasets

+The length() function is used to give us an idea of how many rows are included in each of these datasets.

 ```r
 # Length of Twitter file